 LPPM good delivery list

-This means that gold bars that are on the London Bullion Market Association’s (LBMA) Official Good Delivery List are considered to be exempt from import tax.
+This means that gold bars that are on the London Bullion Market Association’s (LBMA) official and constantly updated Good Delivery List are considered to be exempt from import tax.

 A judgement of the Federal Court of November 1st, 2013 demonstrates the meaning of the stamp marks of the recognised assayer-melter.
 The subject of the court proceeding involved the import of gold bars into Switzerland by a Chinese citizen.
 Although these bars bore the required fineness data, they did not have the obligatory stamps.
 Since the traveller had used the green passage with ‘nothing to be declared’ to enter the country and the precious metal was subject to import tax due to their lack of a stamp, the gold bars were confiscated during a customs check.
 The Federal Supreme Court confirmed this procedure in its judgement 2C 518/2013.

 Are older bars without a current manufacturer's certificate still duty-free?